 Property owners are obliged to ensure their property is in a safe condition for all who visit.
 If you have been injured in a fall and it can be proven that the property owner was negligent (and was aware of dangerous conditions), you may be entitled to compensation for your pain and suffering.

 Types of Slip and Fall Accidents We Can Help You with

 We know that slip and fall accidents can happen almost anywhere.
-We can help if you were injured in the following situations:
+Our law office can help if you sustained injuries in the following situations:

 - Premises liability

 - Ice or snow falls

 - Store, mall, or retail accidents

 - Elevator accidents